-The optimal annealing temperature for Phusion Hot Start II DNA Polymerase may differ significantly from that of Tag-based polymerases.
-Always use the Tm calculator and instructions on website:
+The optimal annealing temperature for Phusion U Hot Start DNA Polymerase may differ significantly from that of Taq-based polymerases.
+Always use the Tm calculator and instructions on website: www.thermofisher.com/tmcalculator to determine the Tm values of primers and optimal annealing temperature.

-www.thermofisher.com/tmcalculator to determine the Tm values of primers and optimal annealing temperature.
 If necessary, use a temperature gradient to find the optimal annealing temperature for each template-primer pair combination.
 The annealing gradient should extend up to the extension temperature (two-step PCR).
-A 2-step protocol is recommended when primer Tm values are at least 69 °C (>20 nt) or 72 °C (≤20 nt) when calculated with our Tm calculator.
-In the 2-step protocol the combined annealing/extension step should be performed at 72 °C even when the primer Tm is >72 °C.
+A 2-step protocol is recommended when primer Tm values are at least 69 °C (> 20 nt) or 72 °C ( $\leq$ 20 nt) when calculated with Thermo Scientific Tm calculator.
+In the 2-step protocol the combined annealing/extension step should be performed at 72°C even when the primer Tm is > 72 °C.